Anthuang/HackHub/README.md

 See how to contribute [here](CONTRIBUTING.MD)

 ### Known Issues
-We will compile a list of known issues here as they come up.
+We will compile a list of known issues in the issue tracker.

 ### Possible Extensions
 * Maps could be included to make meetings easier to locate.